anthonygharvey/100-days-of-code/r1-log.md

  ### R1D46
  I practiced a lot of JavaScript today.
 Specifically, filter, map and first-class functions.
 I also learned more about reduce, which is very cool!
 I feel like I'm only scratching the surface of what's possible with it!
 I jumped a little ahead of the Flatiron curriculum to learn about arrow functions.
 I completed labs using standard functions, the rewrote using arrow functions.
 I really like the conciseness of arrow functions!

+ ### R1D47
+ More JavaScript today.
+I practiced with more first-class functions.
+I'm really starting to like JavaScript more and more!
+I also learned about closures, which seem very powerfull and allow for DRY and modular code.
+I also lead my second pair-programming session today with a newer student.
+I definitely like teaching and sharing what I've learned.
+It forces me to make sure I know what I'm talking about and can explain concepts in a way that makes sense.
+The session was with the same student as the first session.
+We have our third session scheduled for Tuesday and I'm really looking forward to it!
+I LOVE watching someone grow and seeing some their "ah-ha" moments!